Almost Home (Mariah Carey song): Commercial performance

 In France, the song managed to peak at number 185.
 The song sold 19,000 digital downloads in its debut week in the United States.
 Despite the weak performance, "Almost Home" managed to peak within the top 20 on the R&B Songs and the Adult Contemporary charts at number 18 and 20 respectively.
 In Lebanon, the song peaked at number 10, becoming the artist's first top 10 hit in the country.
+"Almost Home" has sold 48,000 digital downloads in the United States as of February 2014.

 Music video

 Synopsis and background

 Following the announcement of the single, it was revealed that Carey had recorded an accompanying music video for it with David LaChapelle, who previously directed the music video for Carey's "Loverboy" (2001).
 On February 19, 2013, a teaser of the video was aired on Good Morning America.
 The video premiered on March 8, 2013 at Carey's VEVO channel, the same day Oz the Great and Powerful hit theaters.
-LaChapelle captures the singer belting the Stargate co-produced song, alone, while donning a beautiful black gown.
+LaChapelle captures the singer belting the Stargate co-produced song, alone, while donning a floor-length black gown.
 The photographer-director incorporates footage from the fantasy feature throughout the 3 1/2-minute-long visual.

 Reception

-Almost Home was met with positive reviews by critics.
-Richard of DJ Booth commanded the Norwegian production team for the production.
-He added: "Let’s be real—as a twentysomething male music journalist, I’m about as far from the target market for Disney‘s Oz the Great and Powerful as a consumer could possibly be.
-That said, I can’t hate on anything that leads to fresh tunes from pop diva (and current American Idol judge) Mariah Carey.
-On Almost Home, a single created for inclusion in the film, Norwegian beat crew Stargate‘s soaring synth boardwork bangs in the back as Mimi assures us that we’ll be back in Kansas before we know it, emphasizing the point with plenty of her trademark vocal fireworks."
+Almost Home was met with mixed reviews by critics.
+Entertainment Weekly felt that the song "could go either way," and considered the beat to be vanilla and the chorus to be somewhat vanilla.
+The Los Angeles Times was similarly divided, noting that the key-change delivered "the thrill we've grown to expect from her," though simultaneously calling the song "not as great nor as powerful" as some of her previous hits.